steqeq/0000/README.md

 ## ROCm Data Center Tool User Guide

 * Error-Correction Codes Field and Output Documentation
-* Installation and Build instructions for SLES 15 Service Pack 1

 For more information, refer to the AMD ROCm Data Center User Guide at